lino-framework/cg/docs/components.rst

     Software product

-        A set of program code and documentation, stored in :term:`source files <source file>` in several :term:`repositories <source repository>`.
+        A set of program code and documentation, stored in :term:`source files
+        <source file>` in one or several :term:`repositories <source
+        repository>`.

     Lino core